-Now when Festus was come into the province, after three days he ascended from Cæsarea to Jerusalem.
+$N^{\mbox{\scriptsize ow}}$ when Festus was come into the province, after three days he ascended from Cæsarea to Jerusalem.

-2 Then the high priest and the chief of the Jews informed him against Paul, and besought him,
+2 Then the high priest and the chief of the Jews informed him against Paul, and besought him, to Jerusalem, laying wait in the way to kill him.

-3 And desired favour against him, that he would send for him to Jerusalem, laying wait in the way to kill him.
+3 And desired favour against him, that he would send for him